Decorative neutral curve divider

 Forecast Accuracy

-Measure forecast accuracy before and after MEDDIC implementation.
+Measure forecast accuracy before and after MEDDIC setup.
 Many organizations achieve 40-50% accuracy improvement.
 Calculate: forecasted deals that close / total forecasted deals.

 Track accuracy by MEDDIC completion level.
 Deals with strong MEDDIC should have >80% accuracy.
 Deals with weak MEDDIC should be de-weighted in forecasts regardless of rep optimism.